 How to enter

 You can enter your work here at the Rugby Journal website by clicking the button below.
-Entries will close on 31st March 2025 whereby our panel of experts will begin the judging process.
+Entries will close at midnight on 31st December 2024 whereby our panel of experts will begin the judging process.
 Category winners will be revealed online, before the overall winner is announced at the awards evening at the World Rugby Museum in Allianz Stadium.

 Full rules of entry can be found here.